 You and your partner have decided to have sex.
 You know you should talk about sexually

-transmitted diseases (STDs) before the action starts, but the thought of having "the
+transmitted diseases (STDs) before the action starts.
+But what if the thought of having

 A few super-confident people don't have any trouble bringing up the topic of STDs

 with their partners.
-But if you're one of the many people who blush at the idea, welcome
+But if you're one of the many people who blush at the idea, these

 Before You Talk

 First, know the facts.
 It can make it easier to talk if you think

 of STDs as a medical problem — with serious health consequences.
 Learn everything

 you can about STDs.
 Knowing the facts can give you confidence and help you answer